2017 Aztec High School shooting: Online activity

 Atchison was noted to have a substantial online presence, which The Daily Beast said resulted in him "making many enemies".
 His online activity included writing pro-Hitler and pro-Trump posts online and frequenting internet forums and white supremacist websites.
 He used various usernames, including "Future Mass Shooter" and names styled after several mass murderers.
-He was a sysop of Encyclopedia Dramatica, a Wikipedia-style site, where he went by "AlGore", though he was sometimes criticized by its userbase.
+He was a sysop of Encyclopedia Dramatica, where he went by "AlGore", though he was sometimes criticized by its userbase.
 Other users would often ask Atchison "how his manifesto was going".
 His father later told investigators that he had noticed his son visiting "neo-Nazi" websites and believed they were a negative influence on him.
 He had few friends outside of the internet.

 In an online posting written on the website Think Atheist in 2014, he described his frustration with life in rural New Mexico and his bleak career prospects and asked for advice on how to fix his life, saying: "Look, I'm sorry if I'm rude and hateful or anything, but I don't know what to do.
 I've lived no life for nearly 19 years [...]
 How can I become polite and make some friends out there in this world?"
 Though the post had several hundred views, no one responded.
 He was a white supremacist; he expressed an interest in mass shooters, Satan, and Hitler, and expressed antisemitic and misogynist sentiments.
 He also repeatedly posted about wanting to end his own life and called himself "mentally ill", saying he had "major depression, inability to feel joy, intense levels of sadistic desire and various addictions to substances", though other posts evidenced narcissistic thought.